 |A single damaged feather from a guinea fowl I found on the ground.

-In three to five days, during the busy holiday season, wildlife may rarely wander into their yard or be seen on the roads.
-They could literally come here and only see a few impalas, hornbills and perhaps a kudu or two.
+During the busy holiday season, wildlife may rarely wander into their yard or be seen on the roads in three to five days.
+They could come here and only see a few impalas, hornbills, and perhaps a kudu or two.

-|Male impalas showed up which we don’t often see in the yard.
+|Male impalas showed up, which we don’t often see in the yard.

 |A forkl of kudus and a herd of impalas.

 Even trips into Kruger, as we so well know, can be disappointing.
 There’s no guaranty one will see more than impalas and birds in a single day’s visit.
-Now that things have settled down here, this week we plan to go back to Kruger to see what we can find.
+Now that things have settled down here, we plan to go back to Kruger this week to see what we can find.

-|Several handsome impalas stopped by which we seldom see in our yard.
-More often we see them on the sides of the road when driving through the park.
+|Several handsome impalas stopped by, which we seldom see in our yard.
+More often, we see them on the sides of the road when driving through the park.

 With the crowds thinned out and perhaps only 700 or so people living in the park right now, the wildlife is literally “pounding at our door” all day and evening.
-At times, we can barely keep up feeding them pellets, carrots, apples and any raw vegetable scraps from our daily food prep.
+At times, we can barely keep up feeding them pellets, carrots, apples, and any raw vegetable scraps from our daily food prep.

 |Many helmeted guineafowls have become regular visitors.

-|Frank our resident francolin doesn’t miss a thing!
-Sometimes, he brings his girlfriend but most often he’s alone hanging out with the other animals, Francolins are territorial and he won’t hesitate to attempt to scare off a warthog or kudu.
+|Frank, our resident francolin, doesn’t miss a thing!
+Sometimes, he brings his girlfriend, but most often, he’s alone hanging out with the other animals.
+Francolins are territorial, and he won’t hesitate to scare off a warthog or kudu.

 Last night’s dinner was a big hit.
 How could it not be when we were with Louise and Danie?
-We so enjoy time spent together and never hesitate to arrange another excellent day or evening in each other’s company.
+We so enjoy time spent together and never hesitate to arrange another perfect day or evening in each other’s company.

 |A band of mongoose comes by almost daily.
-We feed them water mixed with raw scrambled eggs Most likely, due to their presence, we won’t see too many snakes around here.
+We feed them water mixed with raw scrambled eggs.
+Most likely, due to their presence, we won’t see too many snakes around here.

 Whew!
 Our social life is astounding!
 But, as typical here in the park, people come and go.
 Our friends Kathy and Don are gone now but should be returning in a few weeks.
 Ken and Linda are traveling and should be returning in a few months.
 Lynne and Mick won’t return until November.
-Janet and Steve have company from the UK but we plan to see them soon.
+Janet and Steve have company from the UK, but we plan to see them soon.

 |And…here’s our girls…kudus, of course.

-|Each night we put out the little cup of peach flavored yogurt on the stand and the bushbabies appear around 6:15 pm, just after darkness falls.
+|Each night we put out the little cup of peach-flavored yogurt on the stand, and the bushbabies appear around 6:15 pm, just after darkness falls.